 The Sohos of New York and London may be more well known, but their cousin in Hong Kong is no less worth visiting.
 Located on a steep hill just south of Hollywood Road (as the SoHo name suggests) is a neighbourhood of tightly packed side streets brimming with bistros, bars and boutiques.

 Up until the mid-1990s, Hong Kong’s SoHo was a working-class residential neighbourhood.
 Back then, there were no luxuries like lifts or air conditioning.
-You’d see old men in vests sitting outside their homes, smoking bamboo pipes beside displays of antiques that had been ‘brought’ over from China.
+You’d see old men in vests sitting outside their homes, smoking bamboo pipes beside displays of antiques.
 But if you head here today, you’ll find an upscale neighbourhood with a thriving bar scene, contemporary art galleries and first-class restaurants.
 Heritage buildings from the colonial era have undergone multimillion-dollar renovations to accommodate an influx of trendy cafés, design shops and fashion boutiques.
 Here’s a guide to some of the best things to see, do, eat and drink in this historic neighbourhood.

 Once the living quarters for officers serving in the nearby Central Police Station, this Aberdeen Street heritage building has since been repurposed as an art and design space.
 The main atrium hosts street festivals, exhibitions and pop-up shops, and on the ground floor you’ll find bars, boutiques and bakeries.
 Head here on a weekend for live music and craft beer, or come during the week to relax with a pastry and a coffee.